 Note the large balance tube and large 10mm linkage shaft supported in needle bearings next to each drop link on this oem ITB from an M88 BMW engine

-Here is an example of probably the WORST possible set up, notice the small flimsy shaft along the top with the middle link attaching right in the middle where there is no support and the cable attachment also right near this point adding all sorts if additional movement to the drop link.
+Here is an example of probably the WORST possible set up, notice the small flimsy shaft along the top with the second link attaching right in the middle where there is no support and the cable attachment also right near this point adding all sorts if additional flex and movement to the drop link.
 A setup like this will be an ongoing nightmare!

-But why have i seen Similar configurations on OEM side draft carburetors too?
+But hang on!!!!.....
+Then why have I seen similar configurations on OEM side draft carburetors too!

 Enter the second style of linkage.
 This is how ALL side draft carburetor and aftermarket ITB linkages should be configured.